ZEISS-PiWeb/PiWeb-Api/_pages/012-dataservice.md

 {% assign endpoint="/values/:measUuid" %}
 {% assign summary="Fetches a measurement including measured values by its :measUuid" %}
 {% capture description %}
-The request can be restricted by the following uri filter parameters: Possible filters are `requestedMeasurementAttributes`, `requestedValueAttributes`, `characteristicUuids` and `aggregation`." %}
+The request can be restricted by the following uri filter parameters: Possible filters are:

 {% capture table %}
 <code>Type</code> Parameter      |  Description <br> <code>Example</code>